 You will be allowed to turn in one late assignment of your choice (excluding the portfolio).
-You will have three days from the due date to turn in the assignment.
+You will have two days from the due date to turn in the assignment.
 Please contact me prior to the class or in office hours for more approval.
-You must still meet the workshop deadline for each project.
+If using this extension on a unit project, you must still meet the workshop deadline for that project.

-Homework assignments such as Canvas post discussions, mini-assignments and other small assignments that fall into the Homework category will be marked down 20 percent per each full day that passes after the due date.
+Homework assignments such as Canvas post discussions and other small activities that fall into the Homework category will be marked down 20 percent per each full day that passes after the due date.
 For example, if you forget to complete a 10-point Canvas post that was due at 12:00 on a Tuesday, you'd receive at most eight points if you turn it in within the next 24 hours.
 For each subsequent day, another 20 percent will be marked off.

 In-class discussions, workshops, reflections, and warm-ups cannot be made up.
 If you have to step out of class briefly for any reason, please do so quietly and quickly as to not disrupt the flow of class.
-You don't need to ask for permission to go to the bathroom! :)
+You don't need to ask for permission to go to the bathroom! :) If you miss class, it is your responsibility to reach out to me/your peers to find out what you missed.
+There are consequences for missing many classes.